mickcrosse/PERMUTOOLS/README.md

 [t,stats] = permuttest2(x,y)
 ```

 Here, we generate univariate random data for 5 samples, each with 30 observations and perform unpaired permutation tests between every sample (5 samples = 10 comparisons).
-Note that each column of X represents an independent sample and may contain NaNs for samples with smaller number of observations.
+Note that each column of X represents an independent sample and may contain NaNs for samples with a smaller number of observations.

 ```matlab
 % Generate random data